 \subsection{Decay through meta-stable Bell states}

 We briefly discussed one example in our work \cite{PAH24}, which is studied here in more detail.
-In this example, we have a purely dissipative evolution, $H=0$, in which the initially doubly excited two-qubit state $|11\rangle$ decays into the ground state $|00\rangle$.
+In this example, which can be implemented in different physical platforms, \cite{VWC09,LGR13,PRD15}, we have a purely dissipative evolution, $H=0$, in which the initially doubly excited two-qubit state $|11\rangle$ decays into the ground state $|00\rangle$.
 The process is mediated by decay channels with metastable levels in the form of Bell states, $|\Phi_\pm\rangle=\tfrac{1}{\sqrt{2}}(|01\rangle\pm|10\rangle)$.
 Specifically, we have the following Lindblad operators,

 with the corresponding transition rates that obey $\gamma_{11\to\Phi_+}>\gamma_{11\to\Phi_-}$, such that most states decay into $|\Phi_+\rangle$, and $\gamma_{\Phi_+\to00}<\gamma_{\Phi_-\to00}$, resulting in a faster depletion of $|\Phi_-\rangle$; see Fig. \ref{fig:exampleLoss}(a).